scalableinternetservices/ucsb_website/index.md

 course.
 Only the outcome of the second peer-grade (on the day of presentations) will be used to compute the final grade.

+Any moderate deviations from near-equal grades will require discussion.

 ### Letter Grades

 Letter grades will be assigned as follows: